-The series will consist of four special exhibits and associated events per year, one in each quarter, beginning in January of 2017.
+The series will consist of two special exhibits and associated events per year.
 The Maui Historical Society will design, build and curate these special exhibits using items from our archives, some of which have never been on display before, to showcase throughout our Exhibit Hall.
 These special exhibits will be coupled with various community events, lectures, and workshops that showcase the themes promoted by the series.
 The role of the Wailuku District will be a focal point within each theme and its relationship to the greater Maui Community.

 Maui Historical Society is reaching out to community partners that may include organizations, businesses and individuals on Maui for support and potential collaboration.
 The themes that have been selected for the 2018 year will include:

 Evolution of Health Care on Maui (April – July)

 - Traditional Hawaiian health care practices.

 - Historical Perspective: Exploring the health and well-being practices during the time of the Wailuku Female Seminary (1837-1849) and the coming of the missionaries to Maui.